o3world/o3w-frontend-guidelines/README.md

 }
 ```

 As a rule of thumb, avoid unnecessary nesting in SCSS. **At most, aim for three levels.** If you cannot help it, step back and rethink your overall strategy (either the specificity needed, or the layout of the nesting).
 This prevents overly-specific CSS selectors.
+These also greatly increase the final file size.

 <a name="rule-selector-property-formatting"></a>
 ### Rule/Selector/Property Formatting